Have you seen our guidebook?

-The Priory church originally had a round nave like the one in Temple – and you can still see the outline picked out in the brickwork of the square.
+The Priory church originally had a round nave similar to the one in Temple Church, and you can see the outline of it picked out in the brickwork of the square.

 The church was badly bombed during the Blitz and totally rebuilt above ground, and only the crypt survives from medieval times.